eleventy7/jruff/README.md

 ## Current Status

+⚠️ Early Development — lintal is in active early development.
+Use at your own risk and always verify changes before committing.
-The project is focused on safely autofixable cases to begin with, and aims for 100% compatibility with Checkstyle.
-Checkstyle test cases are downloaded during the testing build phase to validate compatibility.

-lintal is tested against real-world projects including [Aeron](https://github.com/aeron-io/aeron), [Artio](https://github.com/artiofix/artio), and [Agrona](https://github.com/aeron-io/agrona) to ensure zero false positives.
+The project focuses on safely autofixable cases and aims for 100% compatibility with Checkstyle.
+We validate against Checkstyle's own test suite (downloaded during testing) and run against real-world projects including [Aeron](https://github.com/aeron-io/aeron), [Artio](https://github.com/artiofix/artio), and [Agrona](https://github.com/aeron-io/agrona)  to catch false positives.

+### Why we built this

+In several projects I work on, we use restrictive (and somewhat non-traditional) Java checkstyle rules.
+Coding agents like Claude Code, Codex, and others rarely get the format correct, so a typical session involves the agent writing code, then spending time fixing checkstyle violations. lintal sits in the middle of that workflow:

+1. The agent writes code
+2. lintal reviews and fixes what it can (using the project's checkstyle rules)
+3. Checkstyle validates the result

+Since introducing lintal, we're spending less time on the checkstyle step—giving us readable, consistent code with faster iterations.

 ## Performance

-lintal is significantly faster than checkstyle due to native compilation and parallel processing.
+lintal is significantly faster than checkstyle due to native compilation and parallel processing (along with the Ruff heritage).

 **Benchmark vs Checkstyle 12.3.0** (same files, 21 of 24 supported rules, 10 runs each after warmup):